ophusgroup/teaching-matsci144/text/fuelcell_03_gibbs_energy.md

 \mu_i = \left(\frac{\partial U}{\partial n_i}\right)_{S, V, n_{j\neq i}}
 ```

-Again, the subscripted $S$, $V$, $n_{j\neq i}$ mean those varibale are kept constant.
+Again, the subscripted $S$, $V$, $n_{j\neq i}$ mean those variables are kept constant.
 The notation $n_{j\neq i}$ just means the moles of all species except $i$ are kept constant, where $j$ is used to represent any other chemical species that is not $i$.
 In a nutshell, _when $S$, $V$ and $n_{j\neq i}$ are held constant_, the chemical potential of a chemical species $i$ is defined as the partial derivative of the internal energy with respective to the number of moles of the species $i$.
 This quantity is also referred to as the _partial molar internal energy_, which we will discuss in more detail in [Section "{name}"](#sec:partial_molar).
 :::

 ## Legendre Transformation from $U(S, V, n_i)$ to $G(T, P, n_i)$

-In practice, it is often difficult to keep $S$ and $V$ constant during chemcial processes since it's almost impossible to obtain complete heat insulation, and materials wants to expand or shrink in volume during heat exchange.
+In practice, it is often difficult to keep $S$ and $V$ constant during chemical processes since it's almost impossible to obtain complete heat insulation, and materials wants to expand or shrink in volume during heat exchange.
 It is oftentimes more convenient to control a different set of variables, such as $T$ and $P$.
 The temperature can be fixed by coupling the system to an external heat reservoir, and the pressured can be fixed by adjusting the volume of the container or adding/removing materials from the system.
 By changing the underlying control variable, we are effectively transforming into a new thermodynamic potential that is different from the initial thermodynamic potential (i.e., the internal energy in this case).
-To obtain the expression for this new thermodyanmic potential, we follow a 3-step process to transform from the internal energy $U$ that depends on $(S, V, n_i)$ to a new thermodynamic potential that depends on $(T, P, n_i)$.
+To obtain the expression for this new thermodynamic potential, we follow a 3-step process to transform from the internal energy $U$ that depends on $(S, V, n_i)$ to a new thermodynamic potential that depends on $(T, P, n_i)$.

 ### Step 1